faust64/kube-magic/README.md

 https://github.com/containers/image/issues/733#issuecomment-625867772

 Overall: quite disappointed by Buildah on Kubernetes - while, to be frank, it was not that great on OpenShift either.
+Doc's accurate.
+Does what's advertised.
+Builder ships with arm64 images: same confs work on RPI, and x86.

+UPDATE: ...
+While those comments are quite old: as a follow-up, today using Kaniko, which is great, despite requiring root.

 ### CephFS Provisioner